statsig-io/docs/docs/metrics/create-user-flows.md

   ![image](https://user-images.githubusercontent.com/1315028/141128226-097e2441-e5ee-4e8d-8725-6d57d3fdeb83.png)

-Assuming there's sufficient data for the User Flow, you'll see the chart appear in the console within a few hours.
+Assuming there's sufficient data for the User Flow, you'll see the chart appear in the console within a few minutes.